 Based on Decree No. 51/2010/ND-CP and the Decree No. 04/2014/ND-CP businesses that have already purchased printed invoices directly from the tax department or printed their invoices internally or externally can still use them.

 However, every entity and individual in Vietnam is obliged to adopt the online invoicing system until November 1, 2020.
+This policy is currently in place.

 The purpose of the new system is to crack down the invoice fraud and encourage enterprises to participate in the nation’s effort to become more digitalised.